pingidentity/terraform-provider-pingdirectory/docs/data-sources/sasl_mechanism_handler.md

 - `extension_class` (String) The fully-qualified name of the Java class providing the logic for the Third Party SASL Mechanism Handler.
 - `gssapi_role` (String) Specifies the role that should be declared for the server in the generated JAAS configuration file.
 - `http_connect_timeout` (String) Supported in PingDirectory product version 10.0.0.0+.
 The maximum length of time to wait to obtain an HTTP connection.
-- `http_proxy_external_server` (String) Supported in PingDirectory product version 9.2.0.0+.
-A reference to an HTTP proxy server that should be used for requests sent to the YubiKey validation service.
+- `http_proxy_external_server` (String) A reference to an HTTP proxy server that should be used for requests sent to the YubiKey validation service.
 - `http_response_timeout` (String) Supported in PingDirectory product version 10.0.0.0+.
 The maximum length of time to wait for a response to an HTTP request.
 - `id` (String) The ID of this resource.
 - `id_token_validator` (Set of String) An ID token validator that will ensure that each presented OpenID Connect ID token is authentic and trustworthy, and that will map the token to a local entry.